-If so, an accent reduction program (also known as accent modification) may be for you.
+If so, an accent modification program may be for you.
 While an accent is not a speech or language disorder, it can negatively impact your job performance, personal life and self-esteem.
 You have come so far already.
 Why not go further?

 A systematic approach to changing

 Change is never easy.
 Once you have been evaluated and your personal program has been created, intensive, daily practice is required to achieve your goals.
 Many of our clients who have practiced 60 minutes per day have successfully modified their accents by 50% or higher.